Daniel V. McLean: Further ministry

 Following his presidency at Lafayette, McLean returned to the ministry and spent four years in London where he preached frequently.
 He returned to the United States in 1862 where he served for the next year as a pastor in Plainfield, New Jersey.
-After 1863 he moved to Red Bank, New Jersey where he continued to preach until his death in 1869.
+After 1863, he moved to Red Bank, New Jersey, where he continued to preach until his death in 1869.

 Personal life

 McLean married Evelina B. Linn on February 1, 1830, daughter of U.S. Congressman James Linn and granddaughter of New Jersey Governor William Livingston.

-In addition to his other obligations, McLean was served as a Director at Princeton Theological Seminary from 1848 to 1860.
-Also in 1848, while a pastor of The Village Church at Freehold, McLean was awarded with the honorary title Doctor of Divinity from Lafayette College.
+In addition to his other obligations, McLean served as a director at Princeton Theological Seminary from 1848 to 1860.
+Also in 1848, while a pastor of The Village Church in Freehold, New Jersey, McLean was awarded with the honorary title Doctor of Divinity from Lafayette College.

+Death

-McLean died on November 23, 1869 in Red Bank, New Jersey due to ulceration of the stomach.
-He was buried in the cemetery at Old Tennent Church.
+McLean died on November 23, 1869, in Red Bank, New Jersey, from Peptic ulcer disease.
+He was buried in the cemetery at Old Tennent Church in Manalapan, New Jersey.